eclipse-sumo/sumo/docs/web/docs/Demand/Routes_from_Observation_Points.md

 - [jtcrouter](../Tools/Turns.md#jtcrouterpy) uses turn-counts
 - [routeSampler](../Tools/Turns.md#routesamplerpy) uses turn-counts and edge counts (and also origin-destination counts)

+## Chosing the right tool
+The algorithms listed above where developed to solve different problems and may work badly when used on the wrong kind of problem.

+- DFROUTER requires that all edges which are used as sources and sinks of traffic are provided with traffic count data.
+In contrast, flowrouter can infer traffic on those edges from measurements at intermediate locations.
+- DFROUTER and jtcrouter have no capability for calibrating generated routes among the set of all routes that fit the measurment data.
+They can provide good results on motorway networks but produce implausible routes in highly meshed networks (i.e. cities).
+- flowrouter can use a blacklist to avoid implausible routes.
+The tool [implausibleRoutes.py](Routes.md#implausibleroutespy) can be used to generate restrictions for routes that are implausible according to a configurable heuristic.
+When the set of implausible routes is very large (which is often the case due to a combinatorical explosion of possible routes), creating such a blacklist may be infeasible.
+- routeSampler uses a whitelist to restrict the set of routes that can be used to construct a solution.
+Generating a sufficient set of plausible routes is easier than listing all implausible routes.
+- routeSampler is the only tool that can use edge-count data together with turn-count data

 # DFROUTER
 Since version 0.9.5, the SUMO-package contains a routing module named [DFROUTER](../DFROUTER.md).
 The idea behind this router is that